boomnak/fse/events_readme.txt

 fadeout(time) -- Fade screen to black over 'time'.
 If time=0, do it instantly. fadein(time) -- Fade screen in from black over 'time'.
 If time=0, fadein instantly.

+addEventFromFile(file) -- Add a new event from a file. addEventFromString(str) -- Add a new event from a string.